 - Theory and Practical Exam Fees: €100-€200.

-For updated costs, visit Federal Ministry of Transport and Digital Infrastructure.
+For updated costs, visit the Federal Ministry of Transport and Digital Infrastructure.

 Renewing or Exchanging a Foreign License

-If you already have a valid driving license from your home country, you may be eligible for an exchange.
+You may be eligible for an exchange if you already have a valid driving license from your home country.
 Non-EU citizens must exchange their license within six months of arriving in Germany.

 For detailed information, refer to Your Europe.